syncfusion/xamarin.android-docs/xamarin-android/SfCircularGauge/pointers.md

 layout: post
 title: Pointers in Syncfusion SfCircularGauge control for Xamarin.Android
-description: Learn about pointers in Syncfusion SfCircularGauge control
+description: This section describes in detail about pointers and its customization in Syncfusion SfCircularGauge control.
 platform: Xamarin.Android
 control: SfCircularGauge
 documentation: ug

 ---

-# Pointers
+# Pointers and its customization

 You can add multiple pointers to the gauge to point multiple values on the same scale.
 It is used to show low and high values at the same time.
 The value of the pointer is set by using the [`Value`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Gauges.SfCircularGauge.CircularPointer.html#Com_Syncfusion_Gauges_SfCircularGauge_CircularPointer_Value) property.